mutterer/mm-webcam-on-the-fly/README.md

 Description
 ===========
- An on-the fly processor micro-manager plugin that hacks the demo camera with images from webcams, thanks to the java webcam capture library. derived from ImageFlipper by Chris Weisiger
+ An "on-the-fly processor" micro-manager plugin that hacks the demo camera with images from webcams, thanks to the java webcam capture library. derived from ImageFlipper by Chris Weisiger
  at: https://github.com/micro-manager/micro-manager/tree/mm2/plugins/ImageFlipper/src/main/java/org/micromanager/imageflipper